 If it pull out my phone to send a text or (god forbid) browse social media for even one moment, she’s right there pulling out her pretend phone–which could even just be a small notebook–swiping and poking away at the imaginary surface.
 Exactly.
 Like.
 Me.
 And then I see how ridiculous it is to stare at this inanimate object so much and put my phone away.

 I don’t want her imitating that behavior, just the good stuff, you know?
 But our children did NOT come here to make us look good (anyone with kids you can verify this fact with certainty).

 My Child, My Mirror

-Our children act as mirrors, continuously reflecting us back to ourselves–whether it’s beautiful to look at or not–we are forced to see who and what we are.
+Our children act as mirrors, reflecting us back to ourselves–whether the image is beautiful to look at or not–we are forced to see who and what we are.
 Not only might they look or act scarily similar, they’ve been paying attention to us their entire lives and learning from our example.

-Having been a preschool owner for nearly a decade and a parent for almost two decades, I’d sum all of my parenting wisdom up in one sentence: Children learn by observing and imitating, much more than they learn through instruction.
-In other words, kids are wired to follow us, to copy us.
+Having been a preschool owner for nearly a decade and a parent for almost two decades, I’d sum all of my parenting wisdom up in one sentence: Children learn by observing and imitating, much more than through instruction.
+In other words, kids are wired to copy us.
 That’s how we truly end up passing our knowledge on to the next generation.
 Thus, what they learn is not always what we intend for them to learn.